 Our facilities throughout New Hampshire offer residential drug rehab programs for adult men and women that follow a 12-step curriculum integrated into evidence-based clinical therapies.
 Founded by Eric Spofford after he experienced his own recovery and found that there was hope after addiction, Granite Recovery Centers has been growing and offers the same hope to everyone.
 Spofford says, “Addiction is absolutely a treatable disease.
 We prove this each and every day in our work.”

 At Granite Recovery Centers, we’re equipped to handle addiction of every kind, starting with a medical detox center.
 Our facilities have medical staff experienced and knowledgeable in every phase of detox.
 Many of the staff have gone through their own recovery from addiction, and they entered this field in order to help other people in their own recovery.
 No one has to go through detox alone, and indeed, shouldn’t even try.
 Some addictions require a medical detox, including alcohol, heroin, cocaine, methamphetamine, benzodiazepines, and opioids.
 There is no reason to go it alone.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 How to Choose the Right Rehab Program